alpmestan/haskellx-2015/slides/talk.md

 - A description for a single-endpoint webservice should force the server-side implementation's type to be different to one with two endpoints, or with an endpoint that takes different parameters as input or returns a different entity in the response.

-- **Lennart** said it yesterday: we don't have dependent types, so we move the description of our domain at the type-level and use type-level strings for request path, parameter name, type-level lists for content types, and much more!
+- We don't have dependent types, so we move the description of our domain at the type-level and use type-level strings for request path, parameter name, type-level lists for content types, and much more!

 # Previous example, revisited with servant